cloudhippie/charts/README.md

 ## Usage

-Make sure you have install [Helm][helm], after that you can install the charts repository and search for available charts:
+Make sure you have installed [Helm][helm], after that you can install the charts repository and search for available charts:

 ```console